Raiding properties of other accused alerted Chhagan Bhujbal: ACB

-Officials said raiding the houses of the six other accused in the Maharashtra Sadan scam before carrying out raids on the former deputy CM’s properties may have alerted him; could explain why they have not been able to recover scam-related documents, cash or gold from him
+Officials said raiding the houses of the six other accused in the Maharashtra Sadan scam before carrying out raids on the former deputy CM’s properties may have alerted him

 The Anti-Corruption Bureau carried out searches at the properties owned by former deputy chief minister Chhagan Bhujbal for the second consecutive day yesterday.
 Teams from the bureau searched the MET college office in Bandra, but returned empty-handed as they did not find anything related to their investigations.